All ferry routes 2023 / 2024

 The voyages from Sweden to Finland and the Baltic States are quite long, with sailing times of around 17 hours, and are operated overnight.
 These routes are usually operated once a day.
 The shortest connection of Tallink & Silja Line is the route from Helsinki to Tallinn, which is served with six to seven trips per day; with a travel time of only two hours, this route is even suitable for a day trip.

 The regular connections can also be booked in combination as a so-called mini-cruise, for example on the route between Stockholm and Helsinki.
-The departure is in the late afternoon in Stockholm, the next day is mostly available for a shore excursion in Helsinki, before it goes back to Stockholm the following night.
+Departure is in Stockholm in the late afternoon, and most of the next day is available for a shore excursion in Helsinki before returning to Stockholm the following night.

-Tallink & Silja Line currently operates a fleet of twelve ships.
+Currently, Tallink & Silja Line operates a fleet of twelve ships.
 The ships used on the long-haul routes offer an exceptionally high level of comfort.
-For example, the “Silja Symphony”, which was modernised a few years ago, has a 142-metre-long glass-roofed promenade.
+For example, the “Silja Symphony,” which was modernized a few years ago, has a 142-meter-long glass-roofed promenade.
 All ships offer gastronomy with several a la carte restaurants as well as pubs and bars.
-Some of them even offer shows and discos; the interior thus resembles a cruise ship more than a ferry.
-All Tallink Silja Line ships have cabins that can be booked in different comfort classes, from simple inside cabins to luxurious suites.
+Some even offer shows and discos; the interior thus resembles a cruise ship more than a ferry.
+All Tallink & Silja Line ships have cabins that can be booked in various comfort classes, from simple inside cabins to luxurious suites.